marcpage/libernet/notes.md

 The race ends as the potential size of the next block starts to reach 1 MiB and the chances of being chosen as a previous block diminish.

 The goal is to eventually be able to generate up to 15 indexes per second (assuming we have enough transactions per second).
-The pace will prevent too much computation cost trying to generate a block to match the index hash.
+This pace will prevent too much computation cost trying to generate a block to match the index hash.
 It should also discourage wasted computation creating new keys to try and reverse match with the block.

 You may [delete](#deleting-data) blocks when better (see above criteria) blocks are found and the block to be [deleted](#deleting-data) does not add anything outside of existing blocks of higher value (see above criteria).